Mrian07/Proyeksi/docs/system-admin-guide/authentication/kerberos/README.md

 sudo apt-get install libapache2-mod-auth-kerb
 ```

-You will then need to add the generated keytab to be used for the OpenProject installation.
-OpenProject allows you to specify additional directives for your installation VirtualHost.
+You will then need to add the generated keytab to be used for the ProyeksiApp installation.
+ProyeksiApp allows you to specify additional directives for your installation VirtualHost.

 We are going to create a new file `/etc/openproject/addons/apache2/includes/vhost/kerberos.conf` with the following contents: